-All Employees must ensure their dress, personal appearance and personal hygiene is appropriate to the professional nature of their role in the School and promotes a professional image.
+An individual's dress and appearance is a matter of personal choice.
+However, all Employees must ensure their dress, personal appearance and standard of personal hygiene is appropriate to the nature of their role in the School and promotes a professional image.
+Employees should be mindful of setting a good example to both pupils and visitors.